 The resource listed below is offered to assist parishes as they schedule the holy days for the coming year.

-The new Church Year begins with the season of Advent, starting on Sunday, November 27, 2022.
-The Christmas season begins with the Vigil of the Solemnity of the Lord’s Nativity on Saturday, December 24 and goes through to the Feast of the Baptism of the Lord on Monday, January 9, 2023.
+The new Church Year begins with the season of Advent, starting on Sunday, December 3, 2023.
+The Christmas season begins with the Vigil of the Solemnity of the Lord’s Nativity in the evening of Sunday, December 24 and goes through to the Feast of the Baptism of the Lord on Monday, January 8, 2023.
 The following resources are offered to assist parishes with their Advent and Christmas preparations.

-The season of Lent & Easter begin with Ash Wednesday on February 22, 2023.
-The Rite of Election will be celebrated at the Cathedral of St. Jude on Sunday, February 26, 2023 (the First Sunday of Lent).
-Holy Week begins with Passion/Palm Sunday on April 2, 2023 and culminates with the Great Easter Vigil on Saturday, April 8, 2023 and Easter Sunday on April 9, 2023.
-The Easter season concludes with the celebration of Pentecost on the weekend of May 27-28, 2023.
+The season of Lent & Easter begin with Ash Wednesday on February 14, 2024.
+The Rite of Election will be celebrated at the Cathedral of St. Jude on Sunday, February 18 (the First Sunday of Lent).
+Holy Week begins with Palm Sunday of the Passion of the Lord on March 24 and culminates with the Great Easter Vigil on Saturday, March 30 and Easter Sunday on March 31.
+The Easter season concludes with the celebration of Pentecost on the weekend of May 19.